-Every borrower wants to get the lowest rate when applying for a mortgage loan.
-JVM is proud to offer our buyers some of the lowest rates in the industry.
-But many buyers are unaware of the many different factors that can affect interest rates.
+Every Texas borrower wants to get the lowest mortgage rate when applying for a loan.
+JVM is proud to offer our Texas buyers some of the lowest mortgage rates in the industry.
+But many Texas buyers are unaware of the different factors that can affect mortgage interest rates.

 The market moves.

 The Texas market is a powerful force in determining mortgage rates, and unfortunately, it is always changing.
-Interest rates can go up quickly over short periods, which drastically affect rates on a day-to-day basis.
+Mortgage interest rates can go up quickly over short periods, which drastically affect rates on a day-to-day basis.

 Along with your income, employment, and assets your credit profile is crucial during the pre-approval process and determining your mortgage rate.
 Credit scores can influence an interest rate by as much as 1%, and credit reports only remain valid for 90 to 120 days.
 Your credit score is determined from three different places: Equifax, TransUnion, and Experian.
 At JVM, we use Fannie Mae’s and Freddie Mac’s specialized software as part of the pre-approval process.